spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 #  Automatic Right-Sizing Recommendations and Rules

+This topic shows you how to view [Automatic Right-Sizing](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-tab) recommendations and work with Right-Sizing rules.

 To view your right-sizing recommendations and rules:

+1. In the left main menu, click **Ocean** > **Cloud Clusters**.
+2. Select a cluster from the list of clusters.
+3. Click the **Right Sizing** tab.
-*  Under the Right Sizing tab, click **Advanced Optimization**.
+4. Click **Advanced Optimization**.

 ![right-sizing-wl-and-containers](https://github.com/spotinst/help/assets/159915991/3558f261-20a3-4182-bb2f-b4509869e7a9)

 The Advanced Optimization tab contains the following lists:

-*  Workloads Optimization List
+*  Workloads Optimization List.
-*  Automatic Right Sizing Rules List
+*  Automatic Right Sizing Rules List.

 ##  Workloads Optimization List